-Make sure that you have permission to use any images that you find for your blog or your social media posts.
-If you can’t afford images, you can’t afford the fines that you could incur for using photos illegally.
+Ensure you can use any images you find for your blog or social media posts.
+If you can’t afford images, you can’t afford the fines you could incur for using photos illegally.
 Luckily, there are many sites that you can find free images to use.
 Here are a few of my favorites:

 Resource: Oh Snap, Can I Legally Use That Photo

 Your Pinterest pin images should help tell the story of your article, recipe, or craft that you're sharing.
 The image is a breadcrumb leading to the main meal, and people don't want a surprise when they arrive.

 4. Use subtle branding

 It's great to add branding to your designs but keep it subtle. [pin it here]

 5. Bring your unique voice